watzon/hikoki/README.md

     pipenv install
     ```

 3. Put necessary environment variables into your `.env` file or save them to your local environment.
 You can ignore `SESSION` for now, but you will need `API_ID` and `API_HASH` which you can get from [my.telegram.org](https://my.telegram.org), and the database information.
 For more information on the environement variables see below.
+You will also need to copy `alembic.ini.example` to `alembic.ini` and set the database url there.

 4. Sign in with Telegram and generate a session string.
 We use Telethon's `StringSession` because it's easier to maintain outside of a docker container, and then load in as an environment variable.